Airport Products Blog

 Controlling ARFF Vehicle Idling and Wet Stacking

 It is important to be mindful of how often an ARFF truck engine is idling.
-Extended idling of a diesel engine effects the engine's ability to fully warm up.
+Extended idling of a diesel engine impacts the engine's ability to warm up fully.
 This can influence your vehicle’s emissions system performance and cause wet stacking.
-Wet stacking occurs when the engine is too cold to burn all the fuel causing unburned fuel to collect on cylinder walls and exhaust components.
-Buildup of fuel can cause damage to the engine if not properly cared for over a long period of time.
-When the vehicle is driven, the engine’s exhaust temperature is elevated, and produces enough heat to keep emissions systems working properly.
-Limiting the idle time of the engine, operating the vehicle under load (pumping or driving), or placing the engine in high-idle will help bring your engine to normal operating temperatures reducing risk of wet stacking.
+Wet stacking occurs when the engine is too cold to burn all the fuel, causing unburned fuel to collect on cylinder walls and exhaust components.
+This unburned fuel, which appears as a black oily substance, can ooze from the exhaust manifold, turbo charger, and exhaust piping.
+Wet stacking can cause damage to the engine if not properly cared for over a long period of time.

 Topics: ARFF, Striker